|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Pilot Lt(jg) James W. Syme, O-130176 USNR (MIA / KIA) NM

 MIA March 30, 1944

-Built by Grumman in Bethpage, New York as a model G-50.
+Built by Grumman as Model G-50 in Bethpage, New York.
 Delivered to the U. S. Navy (USN) as F6F-3 Hellcat bureau number 40653.

-Assigned to USS Princeton (CVL-23) to squadron VF-23.
+Assigned to USS Princeton (CVL-23) to Fighting Squadron 23 (VF-23).
 No known nickname or nose art.

 This Hellcat was part of division no. 1 led by Lt.
 Commander H. L. Miller with Ens.
 L. F. McWilliams, Lt(jg) James W. Syme and Ens.
 Frederick James.
 Weather was cloud cover 3/10 from 4,000' to 6,000' with visibility unlimited.

 The formation arrived over the target at 12:40pm at an altitude of 11,000' over Peleliu Airfield on Peleliu Island.
 Miller's Division no. 1 began strafing runs with James and Syme claimed shared credit for a G4M1 Betty making a 90° overhead attack hitting the engines and wing root.

 Flying above, Division no. 2 led by Lt.
 C. C. Schmidt spotted a flight of 15-20 Zeros 3,000' below 5 miles away and radioed the other divisions.
 After getting the report of the nearby bandits, Miller's Division no. 1 broke off their strafing attack and climbed to join the interception.

 During the air combat, a Zero got on the tail of Syme's